roytang/blog/content/notes/2016/08/767658116070580224/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/767658116070580224/
+title: ''
 ---

-RT [@rocketkeis](https://twitter.com/rocketkeis/): "In matters of style swim with the current.
+"In matters of style swim with the current.
 In matters of principle, stand like a rock." —Unknown via [@momentumdash](https://twitter.com/momentumdash/)